Rare Look Inside the Syracuse Ghetto

-Into the 1990s and 2000s, the streets of Syracuse have been heavily publicized with likes of areas from the 1500 ‘hood around South Avenue to the notorious Bricktown neighborhood in the Pioneer Homes as the South Side has seen its share of violence, ‘hood wars, and federal and state indictments that have sent dozens, if not hundreds, to jail.
+Into the 1990s and 2000s, the streets of Syracuse have been heavily publicized with likes of areas from the 1500 ‘hood around South Avenue to the notorious Bricktown neighborhood of the Pioneer Homes as the South Side has seen its share of violence, ‘hood wars, and federal and state indictments that have sent dozens, if not hundreds, to jail.

 Syracuse Hoods: East Side

 The urban population eventually would make its way into the East Side of Syracuse, but only north of East Genesee Street.
-With large housing complexes and blocks like Lexington, the East Side or 5th Side gained its own reputation in the small community.
+With large housing complexes and blocks like Lexington, the East Side, or 5th Side, gained its own reputation in the small community.